Négritude: Overview

+Literary Writers

+Aimé Césaire

 Césaire was a poet, playwright, and politician from Martinique.
 He studied in Paris, where he discovered the black community and "rediscovered Africa".
 He saw Négritude as the fact of being black, acceptance of this fact, and appreciation of the history and culture, and of black people.
-It is important to note that for Césaire, this emphasis on the acceptance of the fact of "blackness" was the means by which the "decolonization of the mind" could be achieved.
+For Césaire, this emphasis on the acceptance of the fact of "blackness" was the means by which the "decolonization of the mind" could be achieved.
 According to him, western imperialism was responsible for the inferiority complex of black people.
 He sought to recognize the collective colonial experience of black individuals —the slave trade and plantation system.
 Césaire's ideology was especially important during the early years of Négritude.

 Neither Césaire—who after returning to Martinique after his studies was elected mayor of Fort de France, the capital, and a representative of Martinique in France's Parliament—nor Senghor in Senegal, envisaged political independence from France.
 Césaire called for France's political assimilation of Martinique with the Loi de départementalisation (the Departmentalization Law), which did not entail an abandonment of Martinique's distinct culture.